asm-helpful/helpful-android/README.md

 ### Optional
-If you need to build from the command line, first you need to install Gradle:
+If you need to build from the project from the command line, first you need to install Gradle:

     $ brew install gradle